What Is Rehabilitation?

 Rehabilitation is a process that aims to provide individuals with the highest level of support, independence, function, and quality of life.
 Although rehabilitation does not undo or reverse the damage caused by trauma or disease, it helps restore the patient to optimal well-being, functioning, and health.

-A rehabilitation program offers individuals with a better chance at life; especially if involves hydrotherapy, occupational therapy or exercise physiology.
+A rehabilitation program or supported accommodation Sydney offers individuals with a better chance at life; especially if involves hydrotherapy in Sydney, occupational therapy in Sydney or exercise physiology in Sydney.
 It provides them with the support they need to not just live a better life, but to learn how to make the most of it.
 The importance of rehabilitation should never be underestimated.
 Many Australians undergo rehabilitation each year.
 It provides them with the care they deserve.

 The Rehabilitation Program